 Implications for Bereavement Leave

-Hopefully through this reform people can deal with the trauma of losing a child better than before feeling the need to return to the workplace.
+Hopefully, through this reform, people can deal with the trauma of losing a child better than before when they felt the need to return to the workplace.

 At the moment, the current bereavement award, in our respectful view, is too low.
 It does not provide sufficient compensation for suffering from the death of a family member.
 The government has assessed the award over the years for the loss of a close family member, wife, husband, son, daughter in the current sum of £12,980.

-For any issues arising from this article on Jack’s Law or any other matter concerning a bereavement award, fatal accident compensation, your rights and the law, please contact us.
+If you have any issues arising from this article regarding Jack’s Law or any other matter concerning a bereavement award, fatal accident compensation or your rights and the law, please don’t hesitate to contact us.